spatialstatisticsupna/Mmodels_SERRA_article/R/Readme.md

 # R code

 This folder contains the necessary R functions to fit the multivariate spatio-temporal models described in Vicente et al. (2020) and reproduce results.
-We recommend to use the TESTING version of INLA.
+Computations were run using R-4.0.4 and the R-INLA version 21.02.23.

 The ```dataMmodel.RData``` file contains the following R objects: